More about This Topic

 The parent not with the children must be informed as to where the children are at all times (hotel accommodations, etc).
 The parent not with the children shall have regular and reasonable telephone contact with the children during all holidays just as they would normally.

 At age 14 to 16 teenagers will typically start choosing whether to go on vacation with their parents or not.
-No one can really tell a reluctant teenager to go vacation nor should they want to.
+No one can really tell a reluctant teenager to go on vacation nor should they want to beg/force a teenager to join them.
 If you want to spend time with your children in the future, invest in spending time with your children now.

 As you can see, something as mundane as scheduling holidays after a divorce can take a great deal of legal acumen.
 One silly mistake can literally ruin Christmas.
 If you’d like to learn more about holiday schedules and divorce, contact my Chicago, Illinois family law firm for a free consultation with an experienced Chicago divorce lawyer.